 The competition is open to all registered student members of ASABE, both undergraduate and graduate.
 All competing students must be registered for the annual international meeting and have a meeting badge.
 There is no maximum number of team members per team and each University may field multiple teams so long as their robots do not share components.
-Every team must have a faculty advisor who is also the contact person with ASABE.
-There are no classes or leagues, every team will work on the same Challenge.
-There are no limits to the budget.
-Teams are encouraged to obtain funding for their solutions and participation through on-campus resources such as departmental sources and Engineering Councils, as well as from companies.
-All participating students must be ASABE student members.
+Every team must have a faculty or staff advisor who will be their primary contact with ASABE.
+There are no classes or leagues and every team will work on the same challenge.
+There are no budget limits at this time.
+Teams are encouraged to obtain funding for the construction of their robots and registration and travel to the competition through their college, student organizations, and sponsor companies.

 The 2018 Competition